mansiupadhaya/osint-journey/osint-01-geolocation-flinders.md

 <img width="1182" height="910" alt="image" src="https://github.com/user-attachments/assets/bf023ba5-b6ff-4603-b62b-f2ce5f8d55d4" />

 They had 2 fairly recent developments listed on their website.
-One was Parkhill on Spencer Street completed in July 2023, and the other was Focus Melbourne on City Rd, which was completed in 2022, matching the timeline of the construction shown in the Google Street View from September 2022.
+One was Parkhill on Spencer Street completed in July 2023, and the other was Focus Melbourne on City Rd, which was completed in 2022, matching the timeline of the construction shown in the Google Street View.

 <img width="1804" height="1121" alt="image" src="https://github.com/user-attachments/assets/00360684-fa74-4629-98c3-bc0ee22d795a" />